getml/getml.com/src/docs/user_guide/concepts/importing_data/index.md

 [](){#importing-data}
 # Importing data

-Before being able to analyze and process your data using the getML software, you have to import it into the engine.
+Before being able to analyze and process your data using the getML Suite, you have to import it into the engine.
 At the end of this step, you will have your data in data frame objects in the getML engine and will be ready to [annotate them][annotating-data].